Muskie Fishing Pro-Tips

 Pro anglers always catch-and-release these monsters.
 Eagle Lake is one of the first lakes in Ontario to implement the “under 54-inch” catch-&-release rule.
 This means virtually every muskie caught in the last 15 years has been released.
 So take a picture, release the fish and get a replica made – it’s the reason why the next muskie caught on Eagle Lake may be the jewel in the crown!

 Book Your Trip to Andy Myers Lodge Today!

-Rooms and packages at AML can go fast, especially during peak muskie season, so make sure you book your stay with us as soon as possible.
+Packages at Andy Myers Lodge can go fast, especially during peak muskie season, so make sure you book your stay with us as soon as possible.